 Under the QE II National Trust's Management Statement for the covenanted area, the Waiau Trust has an ongoing obligation to "progressively control or eradicate" the crack willow within the area, after consultation with the landowner.
 The 2008 willow removal work plus the 2009 follow up spray work has been successful.
-Further follow up spray of willow regrowth occurred in the spring of 2014.
-Our ongoing commitment to controlling the crack willows along this section of stream continued this year with regrowth being sprayed successfully in February 2022.
+Further follow up spray of willow regrowth occurred in the spring of 2014, and February 2022.